homebridge-simplisafe3/homebridge-simplisafe3/README.md

 That's it!
 The plugin will automatically load all your sensors into Homebridge.

 ### Camera Support
-Camera support is experimental and may not work perfectly.
+Camera support is experimental and may not work.
 To enable it, simply switch `"cameras": true` in your `config.json`.

 For advanced scenarios, you can add the `"cameraOptions"` dictionary to the platform configuration object in `config.json` (all keys are optional):